TangoYankee/spark-website/CONTRIBUTING.md

 ## Submitting Code

-When making your changes, it is highly encouraged that you use a [branch in Git](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging), then submit a [Pull Request (PR)](https://github.com/Code-dot-mil/code.mil/pulls) on GitHub.
-Your request will go through some automated checks using [Travis CI](https://travis-ci.org/Code-dot-mil/code.mil/), a continuous integration and deployment tool.
+When making your changes, it is highly encouraged that you use a [branch in Git](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging), then submit a [Pull Request (PR)](https://github.com/TravisSpark/spark-website/pulls) on GitHub.
+Your request will go through some automated checks using [Travis CI](https://travis-ci.org/TravisSpark/spark-website/), a continuous integration and deployment tool.

-After review by the Code.mil team your PR will either be commented on with a request for more information or changes, or it will be merged into the codebase which will automatically deploy the changes to [beta.code.mil](http://beta.code.mil).
+After review by the travisspark.org team, your PR will either be commented on with a request for more information or changes, or it will be merged into the codebase which will automatically deploy the changes to the live site.

-Assuming everything checks out, the Code.mil team will deploy the changes to [code.mil](http://code.mil) by creating a [new release](https://github.com/Code-dot-mil/code.mil/releases/new) on master with a tag like vX.X.X (where X is between 0 and 9), human readable title, and any other relevent context in the description.
+To join the spark-website team, contact the TravisSpark GitHub organization administrator at 60AMW.PS.PhoenixSpark@us.af.mil

 ### Check Your Changes